-4.5.3 Remuneration system of the Board of Managing Directors
+4.4.5 Remuneration system of the Board of Managing Directors

-The Supervisory Board of DZ PRIVATBANK is responsible for determining the remuneration system for the members of the Board of Managing Directors.
-The remuneration of the Board of Managing Directors is set on the basis of individual contractual arrangements.
-As well as a pensionable fixed salary, the remuneration includes a bonus and contributions to an occupational pension.
+The Supervisory Board of DZ PRIVATBANK S.A. is responsible for determining the remuneration system for the members of the Board of Managing Directors.
+The remuneration of the Board of Managing Directors is governed by individual contractual arrangements.
+External remuneration consultants regularly review the remuneration of DZ PRIVATBANK S.A.'s Board of Managing Directors as part of an external market comparison.
+As well as a fixed salary, the remuneration includes variable remuneration (bonus) and contributions to an occupational pension.

-Depending on target achievement, the bonus for the Board of Managing Directors of DZ PRIVATBANK ranges from 0 percent to a maximum of 150 percent of the reference bonus.
-Quantitative and qualitative targets derived from the corporate strategy in the form of group, bank, area of board responsibility, and individual targets are used to determine the bonus level.
+Depending on target achievement, the bonus for the members of the Board of Managing Directors of DZ PRIVATBANK ranges from 0 percent to a maximum of 150 percent of the target bonus.
+Quantitative and qualitative targets derived from the corporate strategy in the form of group, entity, area of board responsibility, and individual targets are used to determine the bonus level.
 All targets for the Board of Managing Directors have a historical multi-year measurement period of three years.

-Only 20 percent of the bonus achieved is paid immediately in the following year after the annual financial statements have been adopted and the bonus has been set by the Supervisory Board.
-Another 20 percent is subject to a retention period of one calendar year and depends on the long-term changes in the enterprise value of DZ PRIVATBANK.
+Some of the variable remuneration of members of the Board of Managing Directors is deferred and subject to a retention period.
+Of the variable remuneration, 20 percent of the bonus achieved is paid immediately in the following year after the annual financial statements have been adopted and the bonus has been set by the Supervisory Board.
+Another 20 percent is subject to a retention period of one calendar year and depends on the long-term changes in the enterprise value of DZ PRIVATBANK S.A.
 60 percent of the bonus set by the Supervisory Board for the previous financial year is deferred over a period of five calendar years.
 To this end, the deferred bonus is divided into five equal installments.
 They are paid after taking into account deferral and retention periods.
-All amounts earmarked for deferred payment are linked to the long-term performance of DZ PRIVATBANK because they are pegged to its enterprise value.
+During the deferral period and retention periods, 100 percent of the level of deferred variable remuneration depends on the bank's long-term performance.
+DZ PRIVATBANK uses the change in its enterprise value between April 15 and the applicable valuation date (April 14) to measure long-term performance.
+None of DZ PRIVATBANK's shares are traded on the market.

-Negative contributions to profits are taken into account when setting bonuses and pro rata deferrals by means of backtesting, which may cause the variable remuneration to be reduced or cancelled.
+Negative contributions to profits are taken into account when setting bonuses and setting pro rata deferred bonuses and at the end of the retention periods, which may cause the variable remuneration to be reduced or forfeited in full.
 Variable remuneration is not considered to be vested during the deferral and retention periods.
-For a period of two years after the end of its deferral period, a bonus installment already paid can be clawed back, and the entitlement to bonus payments can be cancelled, if the member of the Board of Managing Directors has played a significant part in, or was responsible for, conduct that led to substantial losses or material regulatory sanctions for the institution or if the member was in serious breach of relevant external or internal rules regarding suitability and conduct.
+For a period of two years after the end of its deferral period, a bonus installment already paid can be clawed back, and the entitlement to bonus payments can be cancelled, if the member of the Board of Managing Directors has played a significant part in, or was responsible for, conduct that led to substantial losses, material regulatory sanctions, or a material supervisory measure for the institution, or if the member was in serious breach of relevant external or internal rules regarding suitability and conduct.

-4.5.4 Remuneration for supervisory bodies
+4.4.6 Remuneration for supervisory bodies